 In Tibet, the general population lived a nomadic life in tents.
 Low tables and chests painted with Buddhist auspicious symbols were used in a monastery, in the private home of lamas or that of persons of high religious standing.
 Inside monastic halls and chambers, monks generally sat on relatively high cushions and benches.
 This kind of chest was used to store books and items related to religious observance.
 On the top, an incense burner, a yak-butter lamp, and a dorje (an object with thunderbolt motif, which is a religious symbol representing the indestructible state of enlightenment) would be placed and the surface would provide a place from which to read the Tibetan wood-covered religious books, an important activity in Tibetan religious life.

-Original Tibetan antique furniture is rare and valuable today because so many were destroyed during the Chinese Cultural Revolution and because later Tibet banned any antique furniture from leaving the country.
-An authentic antique piece is a treasure to collect.
+Original Tibetan antique furniture is rare and valuable today because so many were destroyed during the Chinese Cultural Revolution and because later Tibet banned any antique furniture, especially of religious significance, from leaving the country.
+An authentic relic like this is a treasure to collect.